Understanding Your Aid

 Once your transfer credits are posted, you will be considered a sophomore and will be eligible for sophomore-level federal loans.

-During your junior year, Fall 2018-Spring 2019, you will be eligible for junior-level federal loans.
+During your junior year (Fall 2020-Spring 2021) you will be eligible for junior-level federal loans.

-During your senior year, the Summer 2019 and Fall 2019 terms, you will be eligible for senior-level federal loans.
+During your senior year (Summer 2021 and Fall 2021 terms) you will be eligible for senior-level federal loans.

 Reporting Outside Scholarships